jaerrib/maerstanas/rules/terms.md

 : "boundary stone", the game derives its name from this term because of the adjacent nature in which stones are scored

+ós

+: "god" or "mouth" rune, usually associated with Odin/Woden

 stán (*pl.* stánas)

 : "stone", the game is literally played with stones of different colors